 When you pull a piece out of the kiln and there is a glaze defect on it, you might think there is something wrong with your glaze.
 But this is not necessarily the case.
 Many defects are caused by incomplete burnout of carbon and sulfur during the bisque firing.

-In today’s post, an excerpt from the July/August 2018 issue of Pottery Making Illustrated, Steve Davis explains the causes of glaze faults and shares a bisque firing schedule for an electric kiln that will help you avoid them. –Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Pottery Making Illustrated archive, Steve Davis explains the causes of glaze faults and shares a bisque firing schedule for an electric kiln that will help you avoid them. –Jennifer Poellot Harnetty, editor.

 Many clay and glaze faults in ceramic wares are caused by incomplete burnout (oxidation) of carbon and sulfur during the bisque firing.
 These faults are observed after a glaze firing, but the problems arise during the bisque firing.
 These initial problems can be attributed to a kiln operator’s lack of understanding about the chemistry that occurs during this first, critical firing.
 A good bisque firing schedule can help.